niedag/niedag.github.io/README.md

 - changed ruby version in the _config.yml file (deployment works!)

 TODO:
-- Work on deattaching the fork from the website
+- Work on deattaching the fork from the website (completed)
 - Creating the first blog post
--

 ### Documentation

-To learn how to use, develop, and upgrade the project, please refer to the [Wiki][wiki].
+To learn how to use, develop, and upgrade the project, please refer to https://chirpy.cotes.page/posts/getting-started/

 ## License